pureproxy/httptrace/README.md

 ```

 All requests and responses that pass through the proxy will be serialised to files in the current work directory.

+HttpTrace will cluster.
+It will start sub-processes up-to the number of CPUs you have.
+This is prefered for optimal performance.